Preparing for Colds with Viral Induced Asthma

 When my little guy is sick I spray the baby saline into his nose and use the Rino to clean everything out.
 This is the number one step I take to keep him out of the hospital.

 During out last ER visit from viral induced asthma, we were sent to Emergency by our pediatrician.
+Thank goodness we have good health insurance!
 His stats were pretty low.
 The only thing that was really making a difference was saline and sucking boogers though.
 Although I’ve always done this at home, this helped me realize just how important it was to keep up with it and have the right products to get the job done.

 Pediatric Pulse Oximeter